oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-was originally designed as a mechanism to protect native apps from authorization code exfiltration attacks, all kinds of OAuth clients, including web applications and other confidential clients, are susceptible to authorziation code injection attacks, which are solved by the `code_challenge` and `code_verifier` mechanism.
+was originally designed as a mechanism to protect native apps from authorization code exfiltration attacks, all kinds of OAuth clients, including web applications and other confidential clients, are susceptible to authorization code injection attacks, which are solved by the `code_challenge` and `code_verifier` mechanism.

 ### Reuse of Authorization Codes {#authorization-code-reuse}